 Cross contamination of tongue with CNS from penetrative stunning or from the foramen magnum decapitation is more likely in sheep than in cattle because of skinning of the head.
 Furthermore, if the CNS is infective then it is highly likely that all lymph nodes of the head, tonsils and possibly peripheral nerves will also contain infectivity.

-Avoidance of penetrative stunning only marginally reduces the contamination risk".
+Without penetrative stunning, the contamination risk is only marginally reduced.

 III.4.
 CONCLUSIONS